 How to use this Calendar Part 1

 1. How to locate information 1

-1.1 Prospective undergraduate students 1
+1.1 Prospective undergraduate students

-1.2 Prospective postgraduate students 1
+1.2 Prospective postgraduate students

-1.3 Registered undergraduate students 2
+1.3 Registered undergraduate students

-1.4 Registered postgraduate students 2
+1.4 Registered postgraduate students

 General Information 3

 1. History and function of the Faculty of Theology 3

-2. How to communicate with the Faculty 3
+2. How to communicate with the Faculty

 2.1 Contact details of the Faculty of Theology 3

-2.2 Physical address and contact details of the Dean's Office 3
+2.2 Physical address and contact details of the Dean's office 3

 2.3 Departmental and other useful contact details in the Faculty 4

-2.4 Contact details of the Theological Student Society 5
+2.4 Contact details of the Theological Student Society

-3. How to communicate with the University 5
+3. How to communicate with the University 4

-3.1 Using your student number 5

-3.2 Contact details of the University
+3.1 Prospective students

+3.2 Current or former Stellenbosch University students 4

+3.3 Contact details for enquiries about your studies, bursaries and loans, and residence placements

-3.2.1 Useful telephone numbers
+3.3.1 Useful telephone numbers

-4. Language at the University 6
+4. Language at the University

-5. Qualifications offered in the Faculty of Theology 6
+5. Qualifications offered in the Faculty of Theology

-6. Undergraduate enrolment management 7
+6. Undergraduate enrolment management

-7. Extended degree programmes
+7. Extended curriculum programmes

-8. Screening for the ministry 8
+8. Screening for the ministry

 9. Acknowledgement of credit(s) for advanced standing placement

-10. Simultaneous registration for more than one programme 9

-11. Special students: Extraordinary categories of students at the Faculty of Theology 9
+10. Simultaneous registration for more than one programme 11.
+Special students: Extraordinary categories of students at the Faculty of

+Theology

-12. Specific regulations of the Faculty 10
+12. Specific regulations of the Faculty

+13. Continuation and completion of modules and programmes

+14. Dean's Concession Assessments

+15. Bursaries

+16. Student representation 8

+Undergraduate Programmes a

+1. Admission requirements

+1.1 School-leaving qualifications

+1.2 Minimum admission requirements for degree programmes in the Faculty of Theology

+1.3 Additional requirements for all applicants

+1.4 Admission requirements for the extended curriculum programmes